oabdullo/PersonalWebsite/README.md

 <pre>yarn start</pre>

-### More

-Modify pages content in  `src/content_option.js`.

 ### Thanks

-If you like this portfolio template don't forget give it a ⭐
+If you like this portfolio and the pipeline please let me know